emilkarlen/exactly/README.rst

     PASS

-"PASS" means that the two assertions were satisfied.
+"PASS" means that all assertions were satisfied.

 This test assumes that